SIMPLE IRA: The Best Retirement Option for the Self-Employed and Small Businesses?

 1. SEP IRA

 If you’re self-employed or a small business owner with few employees, a SEP IRA could be a great fit.
-You can contribute the lesser of 25% of your compensation or $56,000 per year, with a limit of $280,000 on compensation that can be used to determine your contribution.

 Your contributions can be deducted on your tax return, and distributions made in retirement are taxable as income.